 From Oct.
 16-18 in Jackson, Wyoming, SHIFT will feature the innovators, early adopters and thought leaders at the forefront of the movement with an agenda that creates a stronger connection between — and thus a stronger argument for — public health and our natural world.

-With “SHIFT Rx,” The 2019 SHIFT Festival will complement its focus on the health benefits of outdoor recreation with a showcase of best practices from around the country that are connecting people to time outside in impactful, innovative and replicable ways.
+With “SHIFT Rx: Nature as Medicine,” The 2019 SHIFT Festival will complement its focus on the health benefits of outdoor recreation with a showcase of best practices from around the country that are connecting people to time outside in impactful, innovative and replicable ways.